code-not-found/code-not-found.github.io/_posts/grpc/2018-05-15-grpc-java-example.md

 Protocol buffers support generated code in a number of [programming languages](https://developers.google.com/protocol-buffers/docs/tutorials){:target="_blank"}.
 This tutorial focuses on Java.

-There are multiple ways to generate the protobuf-based code and for this example we will use the [protobuf-maven-plugin](https://github.com/xolstice/protobuf-maven-plugin){:target="_blank"} as documented on the [grpc-java](https://github.com/grpc/grpc-java){:target="_blank"} GitHub page.
+There are multiple ways to generate the protobuf-based code and in this example we will use the [protobuf-maven-plugin](https://github.com/xolstice/protobuf-maven-plugin){:target="_blank"} as documented on the [grpc-java](https://github.com/grpc/grpc-java){:target="_blank"} GitHub page.

 We also include the [os-maven-plugin](https://github.com/trustin/os-maven-plugin){:target="_blank"} extension that generates various useful platform-dependent project properties.
 This information is needed as the Protocol Buffer compiler is native code.
 In other words, the `protobuf-maven-plugin` needs to fetch the correct compiler for the platform it is running on.